Program on Science, Technology and Society at Harvard|

 Jasanoff’s edited volumes have helped to establish STS as a distinct field of inquiry while also advancing research frontiers within the field.
 She was a co-editor of the Handbook of Science and Technology Studies (1995).
 Other influential edited volumes include Learning from Disaster: Risk Management After Bhopal (1994); Earthly Politics: Local and Global in Environmental Governance (with Marybeth Martello, 2004); States of Knowledge: The Co-Production of Science and Social Order (2004); Reframing Rights: Bioconstitutionalism in the Genetic Age (2011); and, most recently, Dreamscapes of Modernity: Sociotechnical Imaginaries and the Fabrication of Power (2015).

 Jasanoff’s work has been recognized with many awards and honors, including an honorary doctorate from the University of Twente, an Ehrenkreuz from the Government of Austria, the Sarton medal in history of science of the University of Ghent, a Guggenheim Fellowship, and membership in the Royal Danish Academy of Arts and Letters.
+She is an elected member of the American Academy of Arts and Sciences and of the American Philosophical Society, foreign member of the British Academy and of the Royal Danish Academy, and member of the Council on Foreign Relations.

 For a more complete biography of Professor Jasanoff, as well as a complete list of her publications and courses taught, see her personal webpage.